Hoh Rainforest

 Quinault National Recreation Trail System

-The south end of the Lake Quinault contains a number of short rainforest hikes originating near the Lake Quinault Lodge.
-This area, which includes the Rain Forest Nature Trail, Gatton Creek Trail, Falls Creek, and others combine to penetrate perhaps the greatest Douglas Fir forest in the entire Pacific Northwest.
-Many of Olympic National Park’s biggest and tallest Douglas firs are located here including, Tichipawa, Gatton Goliath, Quamal, and Rex - all extraordinary, iconic trees.
+The south end of Lake Quinault contains a number of short rainforest hikes originating near Lake Quinault Lodge.
+This area, which includes the Rain Forest Nature Trail, Gatton Creek Trail, Falls Creek, and others, combines to penetrate perhaps the greatest Douglas fir forest in the entire Pacific Northwest.
+Many of Olympic National Park’s biggest and tallest Douglas firs are located here, including Tichipawa, Gatton Goliath, Quamal, and Rex—all extraordinary, iconic trees.

 Gatton Creek Trail